davidholbrook/Neu-Portfolio/src/pages/projects/spiritedfeet/spiritedfeet.md

 ## Design Process

 Being both designer and developer on this project, I was able to control the look and feel of the website.
 Having a family member who teaches grade school and a history of working with children.
-Because of this, I was able to skip some of the normal research and start sketching instead.
+Because of this, I was able to get a head start on the normal research process by using my own experence, and ideas gathered by others.

 ![Notebook sketch](./notebook.png "Notebook Sketch")